mingfang/docker-piwik/README.md

 You have a couple different ways to start your new docker-piwik.
 Either run it with the obvious run script or shell script.
 Once the docker-piwik is running open a browser your_ip_address:8080 to start the installation of piwik inside your docker.

-Follow the [Piwik Installtion][0] intructions on how to setup your installation
+Follow the [Piwik Installation][0] instructions on how to setup your installation

 MySQL user is: piwik
 No Password